andrewrk/planet-evo/README.md

 ## DNA & Reproduction

 In this project, DNA is an array of instructions.
 Each instruction is 2 bytes.
-When an instruction is interpreted, if the 16-bit integer value is out of range, it is wrapped around (using modulus for example) as many times as necessary until a value in range is found.
+The first byte is the opcode, and the second byte is a value.
+When a value is out of range, it is wrapped around (using modulus for example) as many times as necessary until a value in range is found.

 Each cell (particle) of an organism has a complete intact listing of its DNA, as well as a "currently executing" DNA.
 There is a pointer to the current